Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/README.md

 <!-- v -->

 1. Create an outlet for the scrollview in your current view Controller.
+2. Add `UIScrollViewDelegate` to the end of the class declaration (as you would add any other protocol)
-2. In `viewDidLoad` set the delegate of the scrollview: `scrollView.delegate = self`
+3. In `viewDidLoad` set the delegate of the scrollview: `scrollView.delegate = self`
-3. Add this new method to the class:
+4. Add this new method to the class:

 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {